ds26gte/pregexp/README.md

 ## Documentation

-The pregexp distribution with documentation may be downloaded from a link provided in the pregexp manual on the World Wide Web at http://www.ccs.neu.edu/~dorai/pregexp/index.html.
+The pregexp manual is at
+http://www.ccs.neu.edu/~dorai/pregexp/index.html.